oasci/pitt-biosc1540-2025s/content/cbytes/01/index.md

 }
 ```

-“This is going to take some work,” Priya noted, glancing at the function template on your screen.
+"This is going to take some work," Priya noted, glancing at the function template on your screen.

 ```python
 def demultiplex_reads(